 Learn more about tab menus

-How to create one in Framer
+How to create a tab menu interaction in Framer

 In Framer, you can use the Tabs Default Component to create a tab menu interaction.
 First, insert the component from the Insert Menu.
-Next, create multiple frames with different content, these will be your different pages.
-Once your content is set, you can connect the Tab component to each one of your frames.
+Next, create multiple frames with different content – these will be your different pages.
+When your content is set, you can connect the Tab component to each one of your frames.